One Day in Rome

 • The modern art museums of Maxxi and Macro - Rome's modern art scene has been flourishing in the past several years.
 The Maxxi museum is worth visiting just to see the building itself (and it has a great cafe.)
 The Macro museum recently expanded and is now very worth the trip to see it.

-• The museum of the Ara Pacis - this museum was built entirely to house one thing: the Ara Pacis, or Arch to the Peace.
+• The museum of the Ara Pacis - this museum was built entirely to house one thing: the Ara Pacis, or Altar to Peace.
 It seems silly to go to a museum to just see one thing but actually, there is much more: the building was designed by architect Richard Meyer and is a superb use of light and glass to showcase this incredible archeological find.
 Also, you will often find students restoring this ruin.
 And, I love the diorama of ancient Rome that you see when you first walk in.
 It shows you where the arch would have been originally but you will also see the placement of other ancient Roman monuments such as the Pantheon.
 On the lower level, there are more relics from Ancient Rome that were found near the arch.
 And finally, there is often a secondary exhibit there.
 I once attended the very last showing of all of Valentino's gowns, before he retired.
 I will never forget that, and the special ambiance of that building, which was perfect for the show.

 Get your 100% free Rome trip planner now!